-Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District had identified one component unit.
+Based upon the application of the above-mentioned criteria as set forth by the Governmental Accounting Standards Board, the District had identified no component units.

 2. Measurement Focus and Basis of Accounting

 The basic financial statements of the District are composed of the following: